mpgalleg/mpgalleg.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a finishing graduate student at Northwestern Univeristy working with Professor Vicky Kalogera.
+I am a finishing graduate student at Northwestern University working with Professor Vicky Kalogera.
 I am interested in building improved models for binary evolution in order to advance our understanding of the formation mechanisms of gravitational wave sources.